ivmai/bdwgc/doc/gcdescr.md

 attempt results in additional marked objects.

 Each mark stack entry is processed by examining all candidate pointers in the range described by the entry.
-If the region has no associated type information, then this typically requires that each 4-byte aligned quantity (8-byte aligned with 64-bit pointers) be considered a candidate pointer.
+If the region has no associated type information then this typically requires that each 4-byte aligned quantity (8-byte aligned if 64-bit pointers) be considered a candidate pointer.

 We determine whether a candidate pointer is actually the address of a heap block.
 This is done in the following steps: